vectrixdevelops/guardiansponge/README.md

 The plugin is a work in progress and there are plans for more detections to be added.

-Guardian supports:
+Cheats Guardian can detect so far:

+- Horizontal Speed
-- Horizontal and Vertical Speed Detections
+- Vertical Speed
-- Flight Detection
+- Flight
+- JetPack

 And more coming soon.

+Guardian has an optional mixin mod called [ElderGuardian](https://github.com/connorhartley/elderguardian) that allows Guardian to access things beyond the Sponge API.
+It is recommended that you use it with Guardian to improve accuracy.
+Some detections may also require it to work.

 ## Contributing